 2. Use a Flashlight

-Take a flashlight and turn it on.
-Place the lit flashlight in the freezer and close the door.
+First, take a flashlight and turn it on.
+Place the lit flashlight in the ultra-low temperature freezer and close the door.
 Check around the closed door for any light coming through.
 This is a sign that your gasket is not sealing, and reducing the efficiency of your unit.
+Protect your investment by repairing your gasket seals right away.

 3. Use a Dollar Bill